Android1500/android1500/README.md

 - Hi there!
 I'm Android1500, a self thought programmer.

-- I'm currently learning kotlin, Android development and UI/UX designing.
+- I'm currently learning kotlin, and UI/UX designing.

 - Apart from programming i love to watch anime & web series in free time.